Avoid these common sales mistakes

-As an entrepreneur, you like to bring new ideas to life.
+As an accounting professional, you enjoy bringing the financial insights to life.
 Sales, however, may not be your strength.
 Let’s immediately clear something up.
-Closing a sale is not about “selling” someone.
+Closing a sale is not about selling someone.

 Enrolling consultations are not your time to boast about all you’ve accomplished.
-And pressuring a potential client to use your services is never acceptable.
+And, pressuring a potential client to sign on with your firm is never acceptable.

-I’m sure your current clients appreciate how you help them.
+I’m sure your current clients appreciate the work you do for them.
 Well, selling is an extension of that skill.
 A trusted advisor wants to guide a potential client to make the best decision possible.
-And sometimes not working together is the best decision.
+Sometimes not working together is the best decision.

 It’s all business, nothing personal

-Objections will happen.
-Don’t take an objection personally, simply because it’s not about you.
+Expect some objections.
+Don’t take an objection personally.
+That’s because it’s not about you.

 But what if the objection means something else?
 How would you respond differently if you knew this was really an opportunity to continue the conversation?
 There are many ways to overcome such objections and it’s all about shifting your perspective.

 Instead of shutting down the conversation, Discover what’s underlying the objection.
 Get curious.
 Ask questions to uncover the real meaning behind the objection.
 You may say something like So what questions do you have, Lisa?
 When a potential client states an objection, ask them to tell you more.

 For example, you can say, What do you mean, Laura?
 I’d like to hear more?
 As a trusted advisor, continue to express genuine empathy and concern.
 Be patient as she formulates her thoughts.
 Then, and only then, you’ll learn where she needs more information.